Cherreads

 Will let out a slow, exhausted breath.
 "Ancient.
 Highly tactical.
 Completely insufferable."
 He rubbed the back of his neck.
 "And he has very outdated opinions.
 Especially regarding women."

 Maddie's eyes sharpened.
-Not with amusement — with the attention of someone updating a threat assessment.
+It wasn't amusement.
+It was the attention of someone updating a threat assessment.
 "What are his criteria?" she asked.
 "For evaluating people."

 "Does he rate me?"